defx/UI5/README.md

 ### define

 c8 uses standard Custom Elements as reusable component containers.
 This is the only part of the Web Component API that is currently utilised.
-As per the design constraints, there is no attribute/property reflection.
+As c8 components all get their data directly from the central state container, there is no attribute/property reflection taking place.

 ```ts
 define(